Enplug/app-seed/README.md

 ### Prerequisites
 You need git to clone the sdk-seed repository.
 You can get git from http://git-scm.com/.

-We also use a number of node.js tools to initialize and test angular-seed.
+We also use a number of node.js tools to initialize.
 You must have node.js and its package manager (npm) installed.
 You can get them from http://nodejs.org/.

 ### Clone sdk-seed
 Clone the sdk-seed repository using [git](http://git-scm.com/):